Destinetheanalyst/Cambridge_Crime_Analysis/README.md

-# Cambridge_Crime_Analysis
+# Cracking the Code: Crime Analysis in Cambridge

 ### Project Overview
-The primary goal of this project is to analyze cambridge crime dataset to identify patterns, trends, and crime type.
-The insights gained can help improve safety, inform policy decisions, and reduce the frequency and severity of crime.
+To analyze crime data in the Cambridge area to identify patterns, trends, and hotspots, providing actionable insights that support law enforcement strategies, enhance public safety, and allocate resources more effectively.

 ### Data Source
 Cambridge Crime Analysis: The primary data set used for this analysis is the "Crime_Reports_Cambridge.csv", which contains detailed informations about various crime.